commenthol/configg/README.md

 is maintained by extracting name and version from the `package.json` file.
 This allows extending/ overwriting values for modules from your App-config or even a module which includes other sub-modules.

+Sensitive information can be encrypted using [vault-nacl][].
+Providing the password via env-var `VAULT_NACL` or within a file allows automatic decryption of your app.
+The password file could e.g. be provided using [docker-secret][].

 This project is inspired from [node-config][].